niktzom/Computer-Networks-I-Assignment/README.md

 # Computer-Networks-I-Assignment
-Semester assignment of the 6th semester course "Computer Networks I".
+This is a small application developed as part of the course "Computer Networks I" at ECE AUTH.
+The purpose was to make a serial communication app in Java.
+This was achieved with establishing a connection with "Ithaki Lab" server sending requests(byte-byte) for packages and receiving them.